Updated as of January 4, 2021

-Xcel Energy recently submitted a proposal for a time-of-use rate pilot.
+Xcel Energy’s time-of-use rate pilot is currently active.
 Xcel spent several months working with CUB and other stakeholders to design a pilot to test a new time-of-use rate in their service territory, which the Public Utilities Commission recently approved.
 CUB was happy to support the pilot.

 This pilot has a three-tiered rate structure.
 Participating customers will pay more for electricity during a five-hour peak period from 3 p.m. to 8 p.m.
 Customers will be rewarded with an off-peak rate during the day that is slightly less than the average rates customers are currently paying as well as an overnight super off-peak rate from midnight to 6 a.m., when customers will pay about half of the regular off-peak rate.
 Weekends and holidays only include the off-peak and super off-peak rates.

-The pilot will be conducted in a portion of Eden Prairie and the Hiawatha neighborhood in Minneapolis beginning in 2020.
+Starting from November 1, 2020, the pilot has been active in two areas of the Twin Cities metro: Eden Prairie and surrounding communities and South Minneapolis.
+The pilot will end on October 31, 2022.
 It is an opt-out pilot, meaning customers can decide to go back to the current pricing structure at any time during the two-year pilot.
 Xcel Energy will provide some bill protections for customers on the pilot rate, as well.